wadholm/personnel-api/README.md

 npm start
 ```

-Runs the app in the development mode.
+Runs the server in the development mode.
 Open [http://localhost:1337/api/v1](http://localhost:1337/api/v1) to view it in the browser.

 ```
 npm run prod
 ```

-Runs the app in the production mode.
+Runs the server in the production mode.

 ```
 npm run test